6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 This field is for validation purposes and should be left unchanged.

 Wondering how to use images on your blog?
-Maybe you’re even not sure if you should be using images on your blog at all.
+Maybe you’re not even sure if you should be using images on your blog at all.

 Using images effectively isn’t just about choosing the right photos.
-You need to know how to best optimize your images for SEO (so that they can help your blog posts rank higher in search engines).
-Beyond that, blog images can also help convert first-time readers into returning subscribers, increase the time readers stay on your blog post and so much more.
+You need to know how to optimize your images for SEO best (so that they can help your blog posts rank higher in search engines).
+Beyond that, blog images can also help convert first-time readers into returning subscribers, increase the time readers stay on your blog post, and so much more.

-6 Best Practices for Using Images on Your Blog in 2023
+6 Best Practices for Using Images on Your Blog in 2024

 1. Blog Images: Why Use Them?